Assam Govt Job 2025 : Dibrugarh University Recruitment

 Interested candidates having the requisite qualification may appear in the interview with copies of bio-data, attested copies of all testimonials, publications and experience certificate (if any) along with the original certificates/ testimonials for verification.

-Candidate shall be required to pay an amount of Rs.
-500/- (Rupees Five Hundred) only as Registration Fee
+Candidate must pay an amount of Rs.
+500/- (Rupees Five Hundred) only as Registration Fee.

+Candidates must report before one hour of commencement of interview before the selection committee for document verification/ registration.
+No TA/DA will be admissible for the purpose.

 Detailed Advertisement : Click Here